1

 4. Coloring agents, Sweetening agents, and Flavouring agents

-These are also added into the formulation of emulsion to enhance the aesthetic appearance of the emulsion as well as to enhance the acceptability of the patients.
+These are also added into the formulation of the emulsion to enhance the aesthetic appearance of the emulsion as well as to enhance the acceptability of the patients.

 Tests for Identification of Emulsion Type